bielolopez/Toolbox-to-the-Data-Analyst-WITH-VAGRANT-zeppelin-spark-hive-hbase-pig-r-storm-others/README.md

 Before you run Zeppelin with cd /opt/zeppelin  and ./bin/zeppelin-deamon.sh start, change the permission of all folder in zeppelin folder.

 Install Apache Mahout if you need.

-Second, How to install directly from tar file.
+To install from tar file.
 Download .tar.gz file.
 sudo tar -zxvf mahout-distribution-#.#.tar.gz. sudo mv mahout-distribution-#.# /usr/lib/mahout